ROYALTY CALCULATIONS IN BOOK PUBLISHING AGREEMENTS (Revised 2019)

 Moreover, all royalty recipients face the same issues.
-It is not merely the writer that must pay attention but the publisher as well for there may be occasions when the publisher is on the receiving end of a royalty arrangement, such as in a licensing deal, a foreign sub-publishing deal or the like.
+It is not merely the writer (or in some instances, an artist, illustrator or other royalty participant) which must pay attention but the publisher as well for there may be occasions when the publisher is on the receiving end of a royalty arrangement, such as in a licensing deal, a foreign sub-publishing deal or the like.
 But for the sake of simplicity in this article, let me focus on the royalty provisions between a writer and publisher in a traditional book publishing agreement.

 The significant question to ask is: “Upon what figure is the percentage royalty rate to be calculated?”
 In other words, by what number do we multiply the royalty rate?
 Examples range from “net monies received by Publisher,” “gross cash receipts,” “the suggested retail list price,” “wholesale price,” and perhaps other variations on that theme.